DomBurf/nAntAndroidBuildScript/README.md

 To package and sign the Android APK file you will need to add the XML nodes contained within myProject.csproj to your own Visual Studio project file.

+Usage

+To use the script to build your own Android application with Visual Studio simply do the following.

+ - copy the FullBuild.Build.bat and FullBuild.build.xml files to your Android project folder
+ - open your project .csproj file and add the XML nodes from myProject.csproj

+Assumptions

+ - you have nAnt and nAntContrib installed (alongside your other development tools) and this path is added as an environment variable called BUILD_TOOLS
+ - WinSCP is installed as the FTP client (you can your your own FTP client of choice if necessary)